 How Premium Casual Dining Restaurants Differ from Fine-Dines and Casual Dining Restaurants?

-We all know about the casual dine and fine dining restaurant, but a new format, named, premium casual dining restaurant has garnered a lot of attention in recent times.
+We all know about the different types of restaurant concepts, including casual dine and fine dining restaurants, but a new format, named, premium casual dining restaurant has garnered a lot of attention in recent times.
 Confused about what they are?
-Read on to find out how premium casual dining restaurants are different from the fine-dine and casual restaurants.
+Read on to find out how premium casual dining restaurants are different from fine-dine and casual restaurants.
+The restaurant industry in India is surely evolving at a phenomenal speed.

 1. The Twist in the Ambiance